 Anyone who’s had a child or babysat for one has been through the diaper experience.
-But some pet owners may find that, for a variety of reasons, their dog needs to wear a diaper.
-There are products made specifically for canines.
-Why, you might ask, would a dog ever need a diaper?
+But some pet owners may find that, for a variety of reasons, their dog needs to wear a dog diaper or wrap product made specifically for canines.
+So, what are the reasons why a dog would need a diaper?

 Reasons to Use Dog Diapers

 Actual urinary incontinence is not a behavioral issue.
 It may be caused by a urinary tract infection, bladder problems, a weakened urinary sphincter muscle, and conditions like bacterial infections or diabetes.
 Even the most well-trained dog can suffer from this and be unable to control the urge to urinate.
 If you suspect that your dog’s accidents are not behavior-related, the first step is to consult your vet.
 There are drugs and surgeries that can sometimes treat the condition.
 However, if incontinence can’t be controlled in other ways, dog diapers will become part of your daily life.

 Elderly dogs, even those that have never had accidents in the house, may lose control of some bodily functions, like urination and defecation.
 In some cases, the dog just forgets what he’s learned.
 Dogs older than 11 may suffer from something similar to Alzheimer’s disease in humans, called canine cognitive dysfunction (CCD).
 While there are drugs available to treat this, you may find you’ll still need to use dog diapers.